Appreciation + Inquiry = Positive ChangeAdapted from The Power of Appreciative Inquiry, 2nd Edition

 Diana Whitney and Amanda Trosten-Bloom

-- Recognizing the best in people and the world around us;
+* to recognize the best in people and the world around us;

-- Affirming past and present strengths, successes, assets and potentials;
+* to affirm past and present strengths, successes, assets and potentials;